 KRW Law LLP will offer a stipend.
-The Brehon Law Society will provide round trip airfare between the U.S. and Belfast.
+The Brehon Law Society will provide round-trip airfare between the U.S. and Belfast.

-Internship responsibilities include keeping the Brehon membership informed on current human rights issues and legal controversies in the North.
-The intern will be placed in KRW Law’s Legacy Litigation Department, which will provide first-hand exposure to the challenges of litigating in a post-conflict setting.
+Internship responsibilities include keeping the Brehon membership informed on current human rights issues and legal controversies in the North, particularly around Brexit and the Good Friday Agreement.
+The intern will be placed in KRW Law’s Legacy Litigation Department, which will provide firsthand exposure to the challenges of litigating in a post-conflict setting.
 Primary tasks include legal research; legal writing; litigation support, such as drafting correspondence and document review; litigation observation; participation in local community events and

 outreach; and assisting in the development of press releases and web postings for Brehon members and media outlets.